 Kerrison's process of production is akin to writing a book, in the form of various designs for stage sets that happen to be paintings and drawings.
 There are elements of automatic writing in pictures that are interrogated and moulded to create narrative.
 This allows possibilities for drama, psychological tension, humour and satire to develop.
 Often these allude to aspects of a tradition of north European realism and in their probing satire can be compared to the Neue Sachlichkeit painters.

-Within this ambivalent critique of capital, the ghosts of Romanticism and the Sublime, resonate through Kafkaesque landscapes of 20th century nightmares and male angst, refracted through a comic-book eye.
+Within this ambivalent critique of capital, the ghosts of memory, resonate through Kafkaesque landscapes of 20th century nightmares and male angst, refracted through a comic-book eye.

 Ship of Fools oil on canvas 90x90cms 2010/11 (Private Collection)